You can contact a prisoner by writing to them. Normally there’s no limit on the number of letters you can send.

 The prisoner has to call you using a prison phone.

 Prison staff can listen to and record most types of call.
-Some calls aren’t monitored, eg when a prisoner calls a legal adviser.
+Some calls aren’t monitored, for example when a prisoner calls a legal adviser.